 - Regularly performs due diligence and white space analysis in fields such as antibodies, medical devices, and vaccines.

-- Frequent speaker on ethics issues including on professionalism, mental health, and conflicts of interest.
+- Frequent speaker on ethics issues such as professionalism, mental health, legal advertising, and conflicts of interest.

 Awards Methodology (www.drinkerbiddle.com/content/awards)